EXA-UQ/EXAUQ-Toolbox/docs/cli/first-walkthrough.md

 	- (11) If not using an SSH agent, input your server password to establish a connection.
 	- (12) Decide whether to add additional hardware interfaces.

+!!! note
+    You can add multiple hardware interfaces to run simulations on different servers or with different programs.
+In this example, only one interface is added.
 ```
 ======================================================================
                      EXAUQ Command Line Interface